 Clarification Statement:

-Examples of models may include molecular-level drawings and diagrams of reactions, graphs showing the relative energies of reactants and products, and representations showing energy is conserved.
+Examples of models may include molecular-level drawings and diagrams of reactions, graphs showing the relative energies of reactants and products.

+State Assessment Boundary:

+Calculations using Hess’s Law are not expected in state assessment.

 HS-PS1-5.
-Construct an explanation based on collision theory for why varying conditions influence the rate of a chemical reaction or a dissolving process.
+Construct an explanation based on kinetic molecular theory for why varying conditions influence the rate of a chemical reaction or a dissolving process.
 Design and test ways to alter various conditions to influence (slow down or accelerate) rates of processes (chemical reactions or dissolving) as they occur.*

 Clarification Statements: